D2KLab/music-chatbot/README.md

 - [Result with the 5 works of that artist]

 ## Log Files
-The bot will also generate logs in the `logs/` directory.
+The bot will also generate logs in the directory specified in the `log_folder` variable of the `.env` file.
 The format of the csv files is the following:
 - timestamp - *the current date-time.*
 - platform - *the platform from which the message comes from (\textit{Slack, Facebook}).*
 - user - *the ID of the user sending the message.*